 We know you’d rather keep that money for yourself.
 That’s money you can use for anything.
 Including, if you choose, to fund preventive wellness.

 Reason #2: Health Insurance Companies Prioritize Shareholder Profit, While Health Cost Shares Prioritizes Individual Savings

-Nationally, benchmark health insurance rates, for those not receiving employer or government-subsidized health insurance, increased by about 25% in 2017 and by 30% in 2018.
+Nationally, benchmark healthcare plan rates, for those not receiving employer or government-subsidized health insurance, increased by about 25% in 2017 and by 30% in 2018.

-Because they’ve basically been operating as a monopoly, with no efficient competition, health insurance companies know they can pass large medical bills onto you, in the form of your spiraling premiums – knowing you have few other options.
+Because they’ve basically been operating as a monopoly, with no efficient competition, healthcare companies know they can pass large medical bills onto you, in the form of your spiraling premiums – knowing you have few other options.
 That is, few other options.
 Until now.

-Health Cost Shares are building an alternative to the health insurance industry.
+Medical Cost Shares are building an alternative.
 An alternative based on your health needs.
 An alternative based on getting you the care and protection you need, at a price you can afford.